ChristChurchMayfair/ccm-main-gatsby/src/content/attending-in-person.md

 We will set out seating in the transept (on the right near the entrance doors) with additional spacing for those who want it.

-We also ask that everyone who sits in that area wear a face covering throughout the service.
+We ask that everyone who sits in this area wears a face covering throughout the service.

 Loos
 ----------------